crystae2003/Self-Balancing-Robot/README.md

 Upload the code:

-1.Open the Self_Balancing_robot.ino file in the Arduino IDE.
+1. Open the Self_Balancing_robot.ino file in the Arduino IDE.

-2.Connect your Arduino board to your computer using a USB cable.
+2. Connect your Arduino board to your computer using a USB cable.

-3.Select the correct board and port in the Arduino IDE (Tools > Board and Port).
+3. Select the correct board and port in the Arduino IDE (Tools > Board and Port).

-4.Click the upload button (right arrow icon) in the IDE to compile and upload the code to your Arduino.
+4. Click the upload button (right arrow icon) in the IDE to compile and upload the code to your Arduino.

 ## Applications